kubernetes-sigs/gateway-api/geps/gep-2648/index.md

     sectionName: bar
 ```

-If a `sectionName` is specified, but does not exist on the targeted object, the Policy must fail to attach,
+If a `sectionName` is specified, but does not exist on the targeted object, the
-and the policy implementation should record a `resolvedRefs` or similar Condition in the Policy's status.
+Policy must fail to attach, and the policy implementation should record a
+`resolvedRefs` or similar Condition in the Policy's status.

-When multiple Policies of the same type target the same object, one with a `sectionName` specified, and one without,
+When multiple Policies of the same type target the same object, one with a
-the one with a `sectionName` is more specific, and so will have all its settings apply.
-The less-specific Policy will
-not attach to the target.

-## Interactions with other Policy objects and settings

-TODO: See the discussion on https://github.com/kubernetes-sigs/gateway-api/pull/2442
+`sectionName` and one without, the more specific policy (i.e., the one with a
+`sectionName`) will have its entire `spec` applied to the named section.
+The less specific policy will also have its `spec` applied to the target but
+MUST not affect the named section.
+The less specific policy will have its `spec`
+applied to all other sections of the target that are not targeted by any other
+more specific policies.

 ## User discoverability and status